Customers have lots of options these days and they won’t mind switching to your competitor if value is not provided to them.

-Analyze customer feedback by different strategies
+How to analyze customer feedback by different strategies?

-- Categorize the feedback comments under delivery speed, after sales services, customer service approach, etc.
+- Categorize the feedback comments under delivery speed, after-sales services, customer service approach, etc.

 - Nature of the feedback can be negative and positive comments.
 Positive comments are effective in building customer loyalty whereas negative comments highlight the areas you need to improve.